 Hello all.
-This is me, Lewis Smith.
+This is me, Lewis Smith, PhD.

 You’re maybe wondering what this site is all about and to be honest I haven’t a perfectly clear idea myself.
 As you can see from the picture I am a musician.
-For over 25 years I have performed, taught and composed music.
+For 30 years I have performed, taught and composed music.
 I’ve went as far as travelling to Kazakhstan to research the traditional music there as influence for my compositions but mostly I have worked in jazz as the Soundcloud tracks below show.
 I’ve was the soprano saxophonist in the Brian Irvine Ensemble for 11 years, played Glastonbury festival with the DnB band Spree, performed in Kazakhstan and Kyrgystan, performed around Europe, worked for television and radio with compositions featured in a documentary about Belfast (my hometown).
 I’ve probably even played at your granny’s wedding and subsequent funeral.
 But things have changed in recent years.

 But where does all the tech come in?

 You probably noticed the home page focussing on VR and software development.
 That’s because I decided to go back to academia and some amazing people changed the direction of my work, and in particular my compositional practice, forever.